 The driver places the gearbox in second gear, presses and holds the clutch pedal down, and awaits their time to shine.
 Why second and not first gear?
 Second gear offers greater momentum, first gear tends to concentrate the momentum in a smaller window.

 4 Have helpers push vehicle

 The more helpers you have the easier this will be.
-At least two pusher are needed and more if your car is an SUV or truck.
-Pushing down hill likewise will make the whole job a breeze.
-If on the other hand your car happens to be pointed up hill, you can attempt the bump start procedure in reverse but it is more difficult.
+At least two pushers are needed and more if your car is an SUV or truck.
+Pushing downhill likewise will make the whole job a breeze.
+If on the other hand, your car happens to be pointed uphill, you can attempt the bump-start procedure in reverse but it is more difficult.

 5 At 10 mph approx, drivers releases clutch pedal